Search

 • Cisco MDS 9000 Family portfolios

-you can use a common operating system (Cisco NX-OS Software) and benefit from single-pane management with Cisco Prime Data Center Network Manager (DCNM).
+you can use a common operating system (Cisco NX-OS Software) and benefit from single-pane management with Cisco Prime License Data Center Network Manager (DCNM).

 All These products support Cisco Smart Licensing and by connecting to CSSM website all product instances would be registered.
 Also, Cisco Nexus PLR licenses are available to active all features forever without Internet connectivity for highly secure environments.